ome/omero-documentation/developers/Omero/GettingStarted/AdvancedTraining.rst

     for dataset in project.linkedDatasetList:
         print dataset.getName().getValue()

-For a list of the available services, see the `OmeroApi </ome/wiki/OmeroApi>`_ page.
+For a list of the available services, see the |OmeroApi| page.

 Examples
 --------